ouspg/CyberSecurityTesting101/5.DataInputSecurity/README.md

 Vulnerability is better known as [Zip Slip](https://security.snyk.io/research/zip-slip-vulnerability).

-Your task is to replace this subtitle file so that when the user accessess the promotional page, it loads the script content and does the following:
+Your task is to replace this subtitle file so that when the user accesses the promotional page, it loads the script content, runs it and modifies the webpage as follows:

 1. Use JavaScript to read the cookies of the currently authenticated user
 2. Get the authentication token (JWT) from that cookie
 3. Parse the JWT token with plain JavaScript to get the current user email *and* hashed password
-4. Replace the promotional element new element with the header title "This is Mallory's web page", and show the current user information (email + hashed password)
+4. Replace the promotional element with a new element with the header title "This is Mallory's web page", and show the current user information (email + hashed password)
 5. Also, show the profile picture related to that cookie's user.

 > [!Tip]
-> Use Juice Shop's challenges as help on making this task.
+> Use Juice Shop's challenge solutions as help on making this task.
 > Check [here](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_embed_an_xss_payload_into_our_promo_video) about XSS and video.
 > Additionally, check [here](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_overwrite_the_legal_information_file) for file upload vulneralibity.

 > [!Tip]
-> Go to your's browser's developer tools, and try your script there in console before actually using it as XSS.
+> Go to your's browser's developer tools, and try your script (or it's parts) there in console before actually using it as XSS.
+E.g. just run `document.cookie` to print cookie data.

 > As a mark of completing this task, return all the source code you needed for doing the above, and `zip` file, which uses the path travelsar vulneralibity.
 Describe shortly what you needed to do.
 Also, *take a screenshot* from the fresh new promotion page, which shows the credentials of the currently logged user and profile picture.